Remember the days when we’d do our weekly food shop and use new plastic bags? Every. Single. Time. What were we thinking?

 Terrifying as it is, we are making small steps.
 Back in 2015, the UK government brought in the 5p charge for plastic bags in supermarkets and high street shops.
 The idea was that people wouldn’t want to add an extra few pennies to their weekly shops.
 It did, in fact, deter shoppers and encouraged them to bring their own reusable bags.

 Since the scheme started, it’s estimated 15 billion plastic bags have been removed from circulation.
 Since the 5p charge was brought in, the major supermarkets saw an 86 per cent decrease in plastic bag use.
-Now the charge is due to be doubled to 10p.
+Now the charge has doubled to 10p.

 Still, there’s little more annoying than forgetting your favourite reusable shopper while on your way to the supermarket, whether that’s for food or anything else.